Lying Between the Sheets: Is My Partner Honest About the Sexual Past?

 Our survey also found more than 1 in 4 people in their 60s reported feeling very satisfied with their sex life – more than any other age group.
 With 10 being the median number of partners of those in their 60s, maybe more really is better.

 Whatever your number is, you should feel confident and comfortable with your sex life.
-At zavamed.com, we believe in making caring for your sexual health as easy as possible.
+At ZAVA, we believe in making caring for your sexual health as easy as possible.
 With our online prescription process, you don’t even have to leave your home to interact with our registered U.K. doctors.
-Visit us online today at zavamed.com to learn more.
+Our doctors help you with erectile dysfunction, premature ejaculation, contraception and STI test kits.
+Visit us online today at ZAVA to learn more.